5 Ways to Build Your Prayer Life as a Leader

 Is prayer your steering wheel or spare tire?

 Looking for an excellent gift for anyone who needs encouragement?
 Check out the “31 Days of Prayers for the Heart Cards.”
 Maintain a leader’s heart of prayer through Rachel’s Beautiful 31 Days of Prayers for the Heart prayer cards.
-Easily place your favorite on display or transition through the set using one each day for a month.
+Easily place your favorite on display or transition through the set using one daily for a month.
 All cards securely rest in the display stand.
 Makes a GREAT GIFT!

 Rachel Wojo hosts Bible reading challenges on her popular blog, rachelwojo.com, which rallies readers of all ages to search God’s Word for solutions to life’s problems.
 Her site has over 30,000 subscribers, and her six-week Bible reading plan for children is used by more than four million people worldwide.
 Rachel is the author of One More Step: Finding Strength When You Feel Like Giving Up and her list of works includes 2 ebooks, 14 self-published books, 2 traditionally-published books, and 3 traditionally-published collaborative works.
 She is also the Speak Up Growth Groups Director and the host of the “Untangling Life” Podcast.